-Limontitla, espresso from Mexico
+Limontitla, Espresso from Mexico

 Limontitla - Espresso from Mexico

-Limontitla - Green Coffee Information
+Limontitla - Green coffee info

-Taste: Toffee, cranberries, sweet
+Taste: Toffee, cranberries, smooth

 Origin of the beans: Limontitla, Sierra Madre Oriental, Puebla, Mexico